eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 1. Expand its business operations overseas based on economic opportunities and governmental support for e-commerce.

-2. Increase its technological innovation to grow its customer base while minimizing the effects of technological threats in the industry environment.
+2. Increase technological innovation to grow its customer base while minimizing the effects of technological threats in the industry environment.

 References